What are dental implants?

 - Reliable durability

 How implants work

 With implant-supported prostheses, there can be all-on-4, all-on-5, all-on-6, or all-on-8 implants.
 The implants can support either a removable or fixed set of dentures.
 The most common form is the all-on-4 implant treatment.
 This is when two implants are placed in the front of the jaw, and two are placed in the back at a specific 45-degree angle.
-When more support is needed, six or even eight implants can be placed, though this is not common.
+When more support is needed, six or even eight implants can be placed.

 The placement of dental implants generally takes two phases.
 During the first phase, the implants will be placed in the jaw bone.
 Local anesthesia is administered to minimize pain and discomfort before an incision is made into the soft tissue over the area in the jaw bone where the implant will go.
 A tiny hole is drilled into the bone, and the implants are screwed into position.
 The site will be left to heal completely (which takes approximately four months) before the dentures are fixed to the implants by using an abutment in the second phase of the treatment.